Fangv1/Functional_haplotype_GWAS/data/README.md

 3rd column: the minor allele frequency (MAF) of markers.

-4th column: the estimated effect of markers.
+4th column: the p value of markers.

-5th column: the p value of markers.
+5th column: the estimated effect of markers.

 6th column: the posistion of markers.

 7th column: the chromosome of markers.

-the fisrt row is the name of the 7 columns.
+the fisrt row is the name of the 7 columns and must be 'Number','Marker','MAF','P_value','Estimate','pos','chr'.